radeonxray/Bowling/README.md

 #

-###Incomplete Work and minor thoughts
+### Incomplete Work and minor thoughts

 * General
+    * Assignment is far from complete, which I'm not happy or satisfied with, at all.
     * Not keeping in line with SOLID principles
     * Java Application with Maven Framework, for quick and easy access to new libraries and dependencies.
-    * Code should be generally well-commented, perhaps to much.
+    * Code should be generally well-commented, perhaps too much.

 * Bowling Score
     * Not working 100% as intended